DanielTakeshi/Paper_Notes/reinforcement_learning/Taming_the_Noise_in_Reinforcement_Learning_via_Soft_Updates.md

 I'm concerned about the need for a prior policy, and also if adding a penalized term is enough to make this algorithm better than Q-learning.
 To add more to the confusion, G-Learning is supposed to take a "Frequentist" view, and not be like "Bayesian Q-learning."

-I'm also wondering about the hybrid of SARSA and Q-learning that I thought about earlier.
+I'm also wondering about the hybrid of SARSA/Q^\rho and Q-learning that I thought about earlier.